-Arts and/or Applied Studies courses No more than 9 credits from any one discipline 24 Residency requirement.
+No more than 9 credits from any one discipline Residency requirement.
 A minimum of 30 credits must be obtained through Athabasca University 30 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.
-24

-In any one Science discipline 45

-At the preparatory (100) level 6

-Maximum Prior Learning Assessment and Recognition (PLAR) credits 30

-Bachelor of Science Core Courses

-Students in the BScHS degree major must complete the following core course requirements as they are specific to this major.

-A total of 18 credits of laboratory science, selected from:

-BIOL 204 Principles of Biology I (3)
+24 Maximum Credits Allowed In any one Science discipline 45 At the preparatory (100) level 6 Maximum Prior Learning Assessment and Recognition (PLAR) credits 30 Bachelor of Science Core Courses Students in the BScHS degree major must complete the following core course requirements as they are specific to major. o this A total of 18 credits of laboratory science, selected from: BIOL 204 Principles of Biology 1 (3)

-BIOL 207 Principles of Biology II (3)

-BIOL 230 Human Physiology (6)

-BIOL 320 Comparative Anatomy of the Vertebrates (3)
+BIOL 230 Human Physiology (6) BIOL 320 Comparative Anatomy of the Vertebrates (3)

-BIOL 325 Introductory Microbiology (3)
+- BIOL 325 Introductory Microbiology (3)

-BIOL 345 Ecology (3)
+- BIOL 345 $\underline{\text{Ecology}}^$ (3)

-CHEM 217 Chemical Principles I (3)
+- CHEM 217 Chemical Principles I (3)

-CHEM 218 Chemical Principles II (3)
+- CHEM 218 Chemical Principles II (3)

-If students use either $BIOI{320}$ or $BIOI{345}$ to meet the